TLeconte/airwav/README.md

 ## Example

 > airwav -d audiodir -s LFRN -r 0 120.5

 will create the mp3 file LFRN_120.50_2017-12-23T17:50:50Z.mp3 in dir audiodir

 Note : mp3 files are created only if squelch opens.
 Recording stop when squelch is closed more than silenttime secondes

 ## Build

-airwav dpends of the mp3lame lib, usb lib and rtlsdr or airspy lib
+airwav depends of the mp3lame lib, usb lib and rtlsdr or airspy lib

 For rtl sdr :
 > make -f Makefile.rtl